-This morning, as we spend our first time together, I want to explore what Paul refers to as the "will of God" in the second half of verse 2.
-Sometimes the Will of God can be a struggle to understand.
-We live in a world full of unrest, sin and evil.
-Can this be the Will of God?
-I hope this morning will begin to answer this question.
-Let me help you to see how these two verses, especially verse 2, demonstrate that only a transformed mind will be capable of understanding the will of God and the purpose of suffering.
-Once you understand the will of God you will be able to discern what God has called your life to be, as Paul wrote in verse 2 - "what is good and acceptable and perfect."
+I want to explore what Paul refers to as the "will of God" in the second half of verse 2.
+Sometimes the "will of God" can be a struggle to understand.
+We live in a world full of unrest, sin and evil and it can be like navigating a maze.
+As we try to understand, we ask, can all this be the will of God?
+I hope this morning's message will begin to answer this question.
+Let me help you to see how these two verses, especially verse 2, demonstrate that only a transformed mind and soul will be capable of understanding the "will of God" and the purpose of suffering.
+Once you understand the "will of God" you will be able to discern what God has called your life to be, as Paul wrote in verse 2 - "what is good and acceptable and perfect."
 Knowing God's will enables one to live life as "spiritual worship."
-I will use these two verses to put these into perspective, that is, God's perspective.
+I will use these two verses to put "the will of God" and "spiritual worship" into perspective, that is, into God's perspective for our understanding.

-To build the foundation for how Romans 12:1-2 relates to God's will and suffering, we must first understand that the intent of these verses is to view life as "spiritual worship."
+To build the foundation for how Romans 12:1-2 relates to God's will and suffering, we must first understand what the intent of these verses is - in relationship to life as "spiritual worship."
 Give your attention to verse 1, "Present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship."
 The purpose of all human life, in God's eyes, is that Jesus be known as the Christ, God incarnate, who is rightly given honor and glory.
 Every aspect of one's life is to express worship of Christ using our minds, hearts and bodies.
 Spending time in the study of the Bible, prayer and serving others is an expression of our love of Christ and is the foundation for living a Christian life.
-However, it is only possible through a transformed life, one that is not bent on breaking God's will.
+However, spiritual living is only possible through a transformed life, one that is not bent on breaking God's will.
 Let me explain.

 Verse 2 is Paul's answer to how we turn all of life into spiritual worship.
 We must be transformed.
-We must be transformed not just in our external behavior, but in the way we feel and think.
+We must be transformed not just in our external behavior, but in the way we feel and think and see the purpose for life.
 This must be a transformation of our minds.
 Verse 2 clearly states, "Be transformed by the renewal of your mind."
 This happens through the indwelling of the Holy Spirit.
 This happens through meditating on the Word of God.
-God desires His children become an expression of the of worship of Christ.
+God desires His children become an expression of the worship of Christ.

 Those who believe in Christ Jesus are new creations, ready to be transformed.
 The Apostle Paul wrote, "Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come."
 (2 Corinthians 5:17) As a child of God your sin-riddled heart of stone has been removed and the Spirit of God has given you a heart of flesh, the flesh of Christ and a mind that is transformed by the Spirit.
-For the first time the heart and mind now work together to bring glory to Christ.
+For the first time the heart and mind may now work together to bring glory to Christ.